 Just the concept alone was enough to draw me in.
 “An internet underneath the internet.
 The dark web,” is how my old friend Kyle described it to me.
 It wouldn’t be until he gave me a list of links that I would truly understand just why people referred to it as “dark.”
-Months before his passing, Kyle had progressively gotten darker in nature.
+Months before his passing, Kyle had become progressively darker in nature.
 Empathy seemingly vanishing from him.
-He would later go on to tell me that it started with his dive into the dark web, and stumbling upon a site so dark and twisted, that it could make even the most kind-hearted person into a demented parallel of their former self.
+He would later go on to tell me that it all started with his dive into the dark web.
+He stumbled upon a site so twisted, that it could make even the most kind-hearted person into a demented parallel of their former self.

 The next day, I was exhausted.
 I had stayed up into the early hours of the morning, scouring the internet for more information on the dark web.
 I found videos talking about underground drug trade sites, and people who claimed to have first-hand experiences that scarred them for life.
 Hearing of these kinds of things might turn away a normal person, but I wasn’t one of them.